paulehoffman/dns-over-http-ideas/initial-ideas.md

   requests that gets the template back.
 * Need to think about SNI for IP addresses; how do you ensure you're talking to the DNS API server you think you're talking to, if that thing doesn't have a name?
-If it does have a name, how do you bootstrap resolution?
+If it does have a name, how do you bootstrap resolution? [mcmanus - it needs a name to do authentication. probably need to discover a full origin and bootstrap address]

 ## Templates